SpaceMoreDev/AES128_PHP/README.md

 the outputted text will be converted to a string of hexadecimals then converted back to binary text.

-the way I implemented the addtion of bigger data isn't the most ideal way but it gets the job done!
+the way I implemented inputting bigger data isn't the most ideal way but it gets the job done!

 ```php
 $strinput="Two One Nine Two";